octavore/pbts/README.md

 - a `copy` function is generated to copy data between instances.
 - following protobuf conventions, `int64` types are serialized as strings.
-- the json field name in a proto field tag is preferred to a json field tag
 - proto maps and oneofs are supported
+- the types generated will be satisfied by json generated with `protojson.MarshalOption{EmitDefaultValues: true}`

 ## Example Usage